adini121/atlassian/README.md

 Project Overview
 ----------------

-An open-source (BSD) project aims at facilitating development of functional tests in Selenium/WebDriver libraries.
+An open-source (BSD) project that aims at facilitating development of functional tests in Selenium/WebDriver libraries.

 Important information: